bioinf-hema-emc/pseuDE2/README.md

 variability can then be accounted for when performing the differential expression analysis between conditions.

+Design equations:

-Design equations: \* Unpaired analysis: ‘~ + com_group’ \* Paired
+- Unpaired analysis: ‘~ + com_group’
-analysis: ‘~ + pair_group + com_group’ }
+- Paired analysis: ‘~ + pair_group + com_group’

 ## Example

-We want to compare conditionA with conditionB in T-cells using 5 patients.
+We have a Seurat object with cells from two conditions (A and B).
+For 5 patients single cell sequencing is performed in both conditions.
+We want to compare condition A with condition B in T-cells using 5 patients.
 There are two approaches we can take.

 Approach 1: